Hot Rod Charlie being run in Belmont in memory of Jake Panus - WHIZ News

 His death in August in a car crash stopped all that at age 16.

-After Panus fought through the first wave of grief, good friend and trainer Doug O’Neill called to offer any help he could for the family.
+After his father, Stephen, fought through the first wave of grief, good friend and trainer Doug O’Neill called to offer any help he could for the family.
 Turns out it came in the form of 3-year-old colt Hot Rod Charlie, co-owned by nephew Patrick and now running in the Belmont Stakes in memory of Jake Panus.

-“There aren’t really proper words to describe the gratitude that we have for Doug and Patrick, their selflessness in allowing my family and Jake’s story to kind of become part of Hot Rod Charlie’s journey on the Triple Crown this year,” Jake’s father, Stephen Panus, said Thursday.
+“There aren’t really proper words to describe the gratitude that we have for Doug and Patrick, their selflessness in allowing my family and Jake’s story to kind of become part of Hot Rod Charlie’s journey on the Triple Crown this year,” Stephen Panus said Thursday.
 “It’s remarkable.”

 “He’s done it in a brave way because I’d be in a fetal position and not wanting to come out,” O’Neill said.